-I suggest investing in a quality camera, social media scheduling tools, blog themes, business cards or blog coaching and courses.
+I suggest investing in a quality camera, social media scheduling tools, blog themes, business cards, and creative courses.

 As your blog grows, you’ll want to utilize the services of a virtual assistant to run administrative tasks for you, update old blog posts, schedule to social media for you and so on.
 I have an assistant to help me manage my Tailwind Account for Pinterest in order to continuously refer traffic to my blog.

 When your blog takes off you could benefit from using a bookkeeper or accountant to ensure that your paperwork and taxes are all up to date and correct.
 I love my accountant; Nelson Tax in Bay View, Wisconsin.